"America deserved 9/11, dude. Fuck it, I'm saying it."

 TL;DR: Why Hasan Piker is an Enneagram Type 8

-- Never Backing Down: From the "America deserved 9/11" controversy to the "cracker" ban to defending his interview with a Houthi "pirate," Hasan's defining trait is his refusal to apologize or moderate his positions under pressure.
-Classic Type 8 behavior.
+• Never Backing Down: From the house purchase controversy to defending protesters outside a synagogue, Hasan's defining trait is his refusal to apologize or moderate his positions under pressure—even when it threatens his career.

 What is Hasan Piker's Personality Type?